knxd/knxd/doc/inifile.rst

 address in order to re-address any replies (if they're addressed individually).

-The "single" filter may not be necessary unless you're programming devices with ETS.

   * address (--arg=address=N.N.N)

     The "single" filter typically uses knxd's address.
 However, that